binayathapamagar/Nexus-iOS-SwiftUI/README.md

 ---

 ## 🚀 Features

-- Post text & image updates to share with followers.
+📝 Create posts with text and images.

-- Follow other users and see their posts on the feed.
+👥 Follow/unfollow users and view their updates in your feed.

-- Like and comment on posts to interact with content.
+❤️ Like and 💬 comment on posts to engage with the community.

-- Receive real-time notifications through **Firebase**.
+🔔 Receive real-time push notifications via Firebase Cloud Messaging (FCM).

-- Manage your profile, including display name and profile picture.
+👤 Manage your profile (username, bio, profile picture).

-- Dark & Light modes
+🌓 Support for both Light and Dark mode.

+🔒 Secure Firebase Authentication for sign-up and sign-in.

 ---

-## 🛠 Technologies Used
-- **Swift** & **SwiftUI**: For building a modern, responsive user interface.
-- **Firebase**: For backend services including:
-  - **Firebase Authentication**: Manage user sign-in/sign-up.
-  - **Firebase Firestore**: Real-time data storage for posts, comments, and user interactions.
-  - **Firebase Storage**: Storing profile pictures and media.
+## 🧰 Tech Stack

+Swift & SwiftUI – Declarative UI framework for building native, responsive interfaces.

+Firebase (Google Cloud Platform):

+🔐 Firebase Authentication – Email/password and anonymous auth.

+🔄 Cloud Firestore – Real-time NoSQL database.

+☁️ Firebase Storage – Media and profile picture storage.

+📡 Firebase Cloud Messaging – Push notifications.

 ---